-- 26. New Clause 12E establishes the five (5) main types of identification procedures and the order of priority under which such procedures should be conducted.
+- 27. Clause 12E establishes the six (6) main types of identification procedures and the order of priority under which such procedures should be conducted.
 An identification procedure which is to be conducted is subject to practicability or the availability or cooperation of the suspect.
 It should be conducted in the following order of priority: - i.
-Identification using video medium (Section 12J); - ii.
-Identification parade (Section 12K); - iii.
-Identification in a public place with consent of the suspect (Section 12M); - iv.
-Identification in a public place without consent of the suspect (Section 12N); - v.
-Identification by confrontation (Section 120). - 27.
-In instances where it is impractical or circumstances are unsuitable to conduct an identification procedure in such order of priority, the identification officer must offer the next identification procedure in order of priority which is reasonably practicable in such circumstances and record detailed reasons for doing so. - 28.
+Identification parade (clause 12K); - ii.
+Identification using video medium (clause 12J); - iii.
+Identification in a public place with consent of the suspect (clause 12M); - iv.
+Identification in a public place without consent of the suspect (clause 12N); - v.
+Identification by confrontation (clause 120). - vi.
+Identification by verification where the eye-witness is asked: - "Is this the person you referred to as X in your statement?" - 28.
+In instances where it is impractical or circumstances are unsuitable to conduct an identification procedure in such order of priority under clause 12E, the identification

+- officer must offer the next identification procedure in order of priority which is reasonably practicable in such circumstances and record detailed reasons for doing so. - 29.
 Additionally, an identification officer is responsible for ensuring that the proceedings of an identification procedure is recorded in approved form and in the police station diary.

-Right, consent and caution
+Rights, consent and caution

-29. New Clause 12F establishes that before an identification procedure is to be conducted there are certain rights, consent and caution which the identification officer must ensure that the suspect is aware of.
-In instances where an identification procedure is to be conducted, the identification officer must inform the suspect of his right to legal representation including such legal representation under the Legal Aid and Advice Act Chap.
-7:073, his right to be presumed innocent until proven guilty, his right to remain silent, his right to protection against self-incrimination and his right to have a representative present before he consents to the identification procedure.

-- 30. The identification officer must also ensure that the suspect is cautioned that he is not mandated to say anything but if he wishes to do so voluntarily then anything he says will be put into writing or otherwise recorded and may be admitted into evidence. - 31.
+- 30. Clause 12F establishes that before an identification procedure is to be conducted there are certain rights, consent and caution which the identification officer must ensure that the suspect is aware of.
+In instances where an identification procedure is to be conducted, the identification officer must inform the suspect of his right to have a representative present before he consents to the identification procedure. - 31.
+The identification officer must also ensure that the suspect is cautioned that he is not mandated to say anything but if he wishes to do so voluntarily then anything he says will be put into writing or otherwise recorded and may be admitted into evidence. - 32.
 Additionally, the identification officer must record in approved form his compliance with these requirements and give a copy of the form to the suspect who must also sign and confirm receipt of the form.
-However, where the suspect refuses to sign and confirm receipt of the form, then such refusal must be recorded in approved form. - 32.
+However, where the suspect refuses to sign and confirm receipt of the form, then such refusal must be recorded in approved form. - 33.
 In instances where the consent of the suspect is required to participate in an identification procedure and the suspect has been informed of all his rights, then the suspect must be given the opportunity to consent to participating in an identification procedure and the type of identification procedure to be used.
-He must also be allowed to obtain advice from his representative if practicable and his consent or refusal must be recorded in approved form and a copy of this form must be given to the suspect or his representative who must also sign and confirm receipt of the form. - 33.
-Any refusal by the suspect to give consent would not be a bar to an identification procedure being conducted (Sections 12N or Section 12O).
-If a suspect refuses to participate in an identification procedure or requests another identification procedure then he must be asked whether he wishes to state his reasons for refusing and such reasons if any for requesting another identification procedure.
-The identification officer must record in detail in approved form such refusal and the reasons given for such refusal.
+He must also be allowed to obtain advice from his representative if practicable and his consent or refusal must be recorded in approved form and a copy of this form must be given to the suspect or his representative who must also sign and confirm receipt of the form. - 34.
+Any refusal by the suspect to give consent would not be a bar to an identification procedure being conducted (under clauses 12N or 12O).
+If a suspect refuses to participate in an identification procedure or requests another identification procedure then he must be asked whether he wishes to state his reasons for refusing and such reasons, if any, for requesting another identification procedure.
+The identification officer must record in detail and in the approved form, such refusal and the reasons given for such refusal.